stackkit/laravel-database-emails/README.md

 #### Test mode (Optional)

 When enabled, all newly created e-mails will be sent to the specified test e-mail address.
 This is turned off by default.

+#### E-mails to send per minute

+To configure how many e-mails should be sent each command, please check the `limit` option.
+The default is `20` e-mails every command.